getodk/docs/docs/central-install-digital-ocean.rst

 As you continue down this page, there are a few options that may be important to you:

 - There is a section for standard droplets and another for more expensive optimized droplets.
 In general, you should not need optimized droplets.
 - The **size** option affects a few things, but the most important is the amount of memory available to your server.
 Memory does not affect storage space, it sets the amount of "thinking room" the server gets while it's working on things.
-If you don't expect many forms to be submitted at once and you don't expect many large media attachments, you can start with 1 GB.
-Higher-load servers and servers which handle many image or video attachments may need 2 GB or more.
+We generally recommend 2 GB of RAM but if you don't expect many forms to be submitted at once and you don't expect many large media attachments, you can start with 1 GB.
+Higher-load servers and servers which handle many image or video attachments may need more.
 It is pretty easy to upgrade to a larger size later.

   .. tip::